Desbeers/Make-Books/sample book/03 01 Files.md

 ## Folder: /xcode

 Last but not least...
 The Xcode folder...
-Feel free to have a look in it.
-It’s the source code for a Mac application that can run a bunch of the scrips here.
+This is the source for a macOS application that you can use as frontend for the scripts.
+It has its own chapter at the end of this book.
-It does work for me, somehow, however, I have no clue what I did to make it work so *it is as it is*.
-Don’t dare to ask me any questions about it; because the answer is: **I don’t know**, haha!

 ## Bonus file: /terminal/make-file